Tennis Elbow is the most common cause of elbow pain, and despite its name, you don’t have to be a tennis player to get it.

 - Chiropractic care – A recent studies have shown chiropractic treatment to be very effective for tennis elbow.
 Chiropractic treatment may include manual manipulation and instrument-assisted method to resolve the adhesions in the muscles and tendons.

 - Acupuncture – old Chinese method that involves putting needles in specific points on the body to provide relaxation and pain relief.
+To experience the benefits of acupuncture, schedule an initial consultation for evaluation and first treatment.

-- Topical steroid creams or gels – help reduce
+- Topical steroid creams or gels – help reduce the inflammation and pain.

 - Surgical treatment – include open elbow surgery and arthroscopic surgery.
 These methods are reserved for more severe cases that don’t respond to conservative treatments.
 Most of the time, the surgery is performed on an outpatient basis, which means that the patient goes home the same day as the surgery.